Skip to main content

 Catalina Structured Funding

-If you were awarded compensation through the New Hampshire Youth Development Center settlement, you are probably receiving it as 10 annual payments instead of one lump sum.
-Many survivors need financial stability today, not over a decade.
-We help you convert those future payments into one immediate lump sum, giving you the freedom and control you deserve.
-The amount we quote is the amount you receive.
-Not a penny less.
+If you were awarded compensation through the New Hampshire YDC settlement fund, you are probably receiving it as 10 annual payments instead of one lump sum.
+As of early 2026, 425 claims have been resolved with $239 million paid out, and more than 1,700 claims remain pending.
+CSF helps survivors convert future payments into one immediate lump sum.
+Confidential, no pressure, and the amount we quote is the amount you receive.

 How New Hampshire YDC Settlement Payments Work